Druid45ra/todo_app/CODE_OF_CONDUCT.md

 - Publishing others' private information without explicit permission

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [radu_vanca@live.com].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [radu_vanca@live.com](mailto:radu_vanca@live.com).
 All complaints will be reviewed and investigated promptly and fairly.

-This Code of Conduct is adapted from theോContributor Covenant, version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.